 “He was actually shot twice,” she went on, surprisingly with no great increase in breakdown of control: “once just behind his right ear, and the other just in front of it.
 He was unconscious when he was found and taken to the hospital, and it took him less than an hour to pass away.
 I didn’t even make it over there before… I didn’t get a chance to…” After another trembling breath she went on more steadily, “They said, if there was any pain, it was probably over with quickly.”

-“The police also said that the sweatshirt he was wearing might have contributed, since he’d pulled the hood up, probably to hide his face and hair in the dark or something, and that might have made him look more like a member of one of the gangs.
-I always thought he should wear a jacket that didn’t look so… young… he was thirty-two, but you’d never guess… and it was mine in the first place; I mean, it was grey, but it was a woman’s hoodie…” Apparently these somewhat rambling details were more difficult to relate than the physicalities of the death itself, and the tears were now visible on her face.
+“The police also said the sweatshirt he was wearing might have contributed, since he’d pulled the hood up, probably to hide his face and hair in the dark or something, and that might have made him look more like a member of one of the gangs.
+I always thought he should wear a jacket that didn’t look so… young… he was thirty-two, but you’d never guess… and it was mine in the first place; I mean, it was grey, but it was a woman’s hoodie…” Evidently these somewhat rambling details were more difficult to relate than the physicalities of the death itself, and the tears now stood visibly on her face.
 Hajime deemed her distress genuine, but couldn’t pass judgment on the accuracy of her account.

-“He was always doing that: wearing my clothes without realizing that anyone would think it was weird.
-And the really weird thing was that they looked just fine on him — usually better than they did on me.
-But I still used to give him a hard time about it, because of Kenji and the neighbors and because he never seemed to notice that it was a little weird.”
-Her words were becoming more and more difficult to understand as sobs broke into her sentences and a constricted throat marred her pronunciation.
+“He was always doing that: wearing my clothes without realizing anyone would think it was weird.
+And the really weird thing was they looked just fine on him — usually better than they did on me.
+But I still used to give him a hard time about it, because of Kenji and the neighbors and because he never seemed to notice it was a little weird.”
+Her words became more and more difficult to understand as sobs broke into her sentences and a constricted throat marred her pronunciation.
 “For a while after… last November… I kept thinking, ‘If I could just have him back, I’d never get on his case about that again.
 He could wear anything he wanted — not just jeans and things, but dresses or whatever — if he would just come back.’
 And every time I realized I was thinking that way, I got so angry at myself for being so stupid… but it still took a while to stop.”

 “Mrs. Himura,” he began, in the cool tone of a lecturer, “the problem here — at least the first problem that needs to be dealt with — isn’t so much your husband himself as the angry energy surrounding him.
 When someone is haunted by this type of energy — which is called a shade — it has a number of negative effects on them; headaches and an extremely bad mood are the most common.
 As you can see, Sano is currently suffering these effects because, for some reason, your husband has been haunting him for three weeks.”

 He’d been ready to go on for as long as she remained silent until the entire situation was laid before her, but at this point she broke in.
 “Why?”
 She sounded a little desperate.
 “Why would he go to a complete stranger?”
-With an uncertain glance at Sano she added, “Or did he know you and just never mention it?”
+With an uncertain glance at Sano she added, “Or did he know you and just never mention you?”